red-gate/JoltNet-core/README.md

-jolt
+Jolt
 ====

-A fork of Jolt.NET : Productivity Libraries for the .NET Framework
+A fork of Jolt.NET : Productivity Libraries for the .NET Framework.